EthanNorton/MSDS-alignment/README.md

     - Also considering the option of the program here: [Statistics Graduate Certificate](https://online.stanford.edu/programs/statistics-graduate-certificate) where I could build a could complimentary of the depth courses in the MSDS program.

-My **second** course will be MSDS 420 (Fall 2024).
-It is a prerequisite for some other courses, and should give a solid introduction for accessing, organizing, and structuring data.
+My **second** and **third** course will be MSDS 420 and MSDS 485 (Fall 2024).
+420 is a prerequisite for some other courses, and should give a solid introduction for accessing, organizing, and structuring data.
+I do have experience working with databases, so I decided to also enroll in MSDS 485 in this time period.
+I was able to peak ahead at MSDS 420 and felt comfortable with the balancing workloads here.

-My **third** course will be MSDS 434 (Winter 2025).
+My **fourth** course will be MSDS 434 (Winter 2025).
 I reached out before the Fall to prepare a bit, and think of how to apply it to roles.
 I also wanted to allow ample time to prepare for MSDS 422 (Machine Learning), and will comment some other Math prep I did for that course.